Aditi760/Hunger-Food-Order-App-/README.md

   # Installing
   * Download and extract the repository.
-  * To install the required dependencies, inside the terminal, run command npm install,npm start
+  * To install the required dependencies, inside the terminal, run command
+   * npm install
+   * npm start
   * After following above steps, your browser should automatically launched.
 If not, open your browser and run http://localhost:3000/

   # Built With